Advertisement

 JAWS Attack Shark Mark II (1978-1980)

 With the release of 'JAWS 2' in 1978, the attraction shark was changed to look like the new movie shark.
 This second shark lost it's carrot like teeth and gained even more fake looking teeth.
-The head was widened and the eyes were made completely black.
-Since 1980 there have been numerous repaints and various dentures put in to replace the silly version that first appeared.
-The photos below show the progression the shark has taken over the years.
+The head was widened and the eyes were made completely black..

 Ben Gardner's Boat (1976-2005)